 - Contact members of the state or chapter affiliate of the Academy of Nutrition and Dietetics.

-- Search for dietitians online.
-The Academy of Nutrition and Dietetics has a preceptor list available to student members.
+- The Academy of Nutrition and Dietetics has a preceptor list available to student members.

 - Contact USU DI gradutes in your area.

-- Don't be afraid to contact someone who isn't on the preceptor database.
+- If you are using a preceptor databse, don't be afraid to contact someone who isn't on the list.

-- Information you will need to share with potential preceptors:
+- Information you will want to share with potential preceptors:

-- You will be notified of your acceptance in the spring.
+- You will be notified of your acceptance in the April.

 - Potential preceptors may ask you about a contract or affiliation agreements, these will be completed after you have been accepted into the USU DI.
 However, if a potential preceptor states that they cannot agree to precept you unless an affiliation agreement is in place, contact the USU DI for additional instructions and guidance.